John Falvey: Attorney General

-In 1970, when Fiji became an independent Dominion, Falvey was appointed Attorney-General by the Prime Minister, Ratu Mara.
-In the 1972 elections, the first since independence in 1970, the number of General electors's representatives (representing ethnic minorities) in the House of Representatives was reduced from the ten they had been allocated in the former Legislative Council to eight; of these, only three were elected on a closed communal roll.
+In 1970, when Fiji became an independent Dominion as the Dominion of Fiji, Falvey was appointed Attorney-General by the Prime Minister, Ratu Mara.
+In the 1972 elections, the first since independence in 1970, the number of General electors representatives (representing ethnic minorities) in the House of Representatives was reduced from the ten they had been allocated in the former Legislative Council to eight; of these, only three were elected on a closed communal roll.
 Falvey did not contest this election, but was appointed to the Senate of Fiji as one of six nominees of the Prime Minister.
 After retiring as Attorney General, Falvey remained in the Senate until 1979, and chaired several Senate committees.

 1987 constitutional review commission

 Following the first of two military coups, Governor-General Ratu Sir Penaia Ganilau appointed Falvey to chair a constitutional review commission.
 The commission was to begin hearings on 6 July, and deliver its recommendations to the Governor General by 31 July.
 Its terms of reference were to "strengthen the representation of indigenous Fijians, and in so doing bear in mind the best interests of other peoples in Fiji."
 The Commission received 860 written and 120 oral submissions, and produced a report recommending a new unicameral legislature comprising 36 Fijians (28 elected and 8 appointed by the Great Council of Chiefs), 22 Indo-Fijians, 8 General electors, 1 Rotuman, and up to four nominees of the Prime Minister.
 National constituencies, ethnically allocated by elected by universal suffrage, were to be abolished, and all voting was to be communal.
 The Prime Minister's post was to be reserved for an indigenous Fijian.

 After a second military coup on 25 September that year, and the appointment of Ganilau as first President of a newly proclaimed republic, the government submitted the recommendations of the Falvey Commission to a review committee chaired by Paul Manueli, a former Commander of the Fijian military.
 Some adjustments were made, and the outcome was the 1990 Constitution, which entrenched indigenous Fijian dominance.